 They do great laarp in Laos if you can find a good restaurant.

 Thai salads are great but I haven’t had one in years because I love the soups and curries so much, so no photos, yet!
 We made a few on our cookery course and they were an absolute revelation.
 Shredded green papaya is a major ingredient, along with fish sauce.

-Back in 1999, when I went to Thailand for the first time, I had never, ever tried Thai food that I hadn’t cooked myself.
+Back in 1999, when I went to Thailand for the first time, I had never tried Thai food that I hadn’t cooked myself.